psharanda/FixFlex/Readme/src/templates/README.md

 - `constraints`: all constraints activated for the stack
 - `layoutGuides`: guides created for spacers/fills

-You can customize generated pieces via callbacks on `SizingIntent`:

-- `onCreateStartConstraint(_:)` lets you tweak each constraint that pins an item to the previous anchor (or stack start)
-- `onCreateEndConstraint(_:)` lets you tweak the constraint that pins the final item to the end anchor
-- `onCreateDimensionConstraint(_:)` lets you tweak each size constraint (e.g., priority or identifier)
-- `onCreateLayoutGuide(_:)` gives you the implicit `UILayoutGuide` for configuration

 A `SizingIntent` is essentially an instruction for calculating the width or height of:

 - a spacer (for which a `UILayoutGuide` is created behind the scenes)